Quicklist: Types of Door Locks

 1. Measuring for a Door Lock

 Finding the right lock for your door relies on the proper backset measurement.
 This is the measurement from the very edge of the door to the center of the hole for the locking mechanism.
-The most common backset measurements for residential locks are 2 3/4 inches and 2 3/8 inches.
+The most common backset measurements for residential locks are two and 3/4 inches and two and 3/8 inches.

 You should also measure the lock bore and lock spacing.
 The locking bore is the diameter of the hole where the lock will sit, the same hole you used for the backset measurement.